-The Company applies Financial Accounting Standards Board ("FASB") Statement of Financial Accounting Standards No. 157, "Fair Value Measurements", as codified in Accounting Standards Codification ("ASC") 820, "Fair Value Measurements and Disclosures" ("ASC 820") for all financial assets and liabilities and nonfinancial assets and liabilities that are recognized or disclosed at fair value in the consolidated financial statements on a recurring basis (at least annually).
+The Company applies Accounting Standards Codification ("ASC") 820, "Fair Value Measurements and Disclosures" ("ASC 820") for all financial assets and liabilities and nonfinancial assets and liabilities that are recognized or disclosed at fair value in the consolidated financial statements on a recurring basis (at least annually).
 ASC 820 defines fair value, establishes a framework for measuring fair value, and expands disclosures about fair value measurements.